iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 **Proof**

 We start by showing that there exists a constant $\alpha \in R$ such that $z_{t + 1} - z_t = \alpha (x_{t + 1} - z_{t + 1})$ by $\tilde \eta_{t + 1} = \eta_t + L^{-1} + L^{-1} \mu \tilde \eta_{t + 1}$.
-Firstly, we claim the inequality that
+Firstly, we have the equality

 $$
 \begin{aligned}